What is FMT and where to get a Fecal Microbiota Transplant

 A fecal microbiota transplant (FMT), sometimes colloquially referred to as a “stool transplant” or “poop transplant”, is a medical procedure that involves transferring fecal material from a healthy donor to the gastrointestinal tract of a patient who has a microbiome imbalance or disease.
 The goal of FMT is to restore the balance of microorganisms in the gut.

 The fecal material is collected from a healthy donor, screened for pathogens and other contaminants, and then usually processed into various forms, such as liquid suspensions or pills.
-It is then delivered to the patient's gut through various methods such as a colonoscopy, endoscopy, nasogastric tube, or oral capsules.
+It is then delivered to the patient's gut through various methods such as an enema, colonoscopy, endoscopy, nasogastric tube, or oral capsules.

 It's important to note that FMT is still considered an experimental treatment and should be supervised by a qualified healthcare professional.
 The decision to undergo FMT should be made on a case-by-case basis after a thorough evaluation of the patient's condition and medical history.